JohnNooney/grpc-demo/Jenkins/README.md

 #### GCP
 **Pre-requisite**
 You will need to have a GCP account with a project and Service Account key exported.
-See [GCP Setup](../README.md#gcp-setup) for how to do this.

 Create the Jenkins service account and grant source and GKE roles to it.
 In the GCP console web app > Activate Cloud Shell and run the below commands:
 ```